Types, equations, dimensions and the Pi theorem

 For the reader who finds all this very confusing and suspiciously far away from the clear and deep waters of type theory: it is!
-As we have seen in \cref{section:equations}, the standard arsenal of functional programming abstractions is not yet ready to encode the grammar of dimensions that informs the language of mathematical physics and modeling.
+As we have seen in \cref{section:equations}, the standard arsenal of functional programming abstractions is not yet ready to encode the grammar of dimensions that informs the language of mathematical physics and modelling.

-If we want to develop DSLs that are palatable to mathematicians, physicists and modelers, we need to spend some time wading in shallow and muddy waters.
-The ideas summarized in this section are discussed more authoritatively and to a greater extent in the introduction and in section 1 of \citep{barenblatt1996scaling}.
+If we want to develop DSLs that are palatable to mathematicians, physicists and modellers, we need to spend some time wading in shallow and muddy waters.
+The ideas summarized in this section are discussed more authoritatively and to a greater extent in the introduction and in Section 1 of \citep{barenblatt1996scaling}.

-We will give a precise specification of the higher order function \ensuremath{[\mskip1.5mu \phantom{x} \mskip1.5mu]} and formalize the notion of physical quantity in type theory in \cref{section:piexplained}.
+We will give a precise specification of the higher order function \ensuremath{[\mskip1.5mu \phantom{x} \mskip1.5mu]} and formalize the notion of physical quantity in type theory in \cref{section:dsl1}.
 To get there, however, we need to first get an idea of the problems addressed by the theory of \emph{similarity} and by Buckingham's Pi theorem.
 This is done in the next two sections.
 We conclude this one with three remarks:

-The first remark is that equations like Newton's second principle \cref{eq:newton1} or the ideal gas law \cref{eq:gas0} represent relationships between physical quantities.
-The idea is that these equations summarize empirical facts about measurements (or put forward axioms about such measurements) of these quantities.
+\paragraph*{Remark 1: Equations relate quantities through measurements.} \ Equations like Newton's second principle \cref{eq:newton1} or the ideal gas law \cref{eq:gas0} represent relationships between physical quantities (like force, mass, and acceleration).
+The idea is that these equations summarize empirical facts about measurements of these quantities (or put forward axioms about such measurements).
 These facts (or axioms) about measurements are understood to hold under a number of assumptions, typically implicit.
 A crucial one is that all measurements are done in the same class and system of units.

 For example, \cref{eq:gas0} maintains that measurements of the pressure \ensuremath{\Varid{p}} of an ideal gas are proportional to the product of measurements of density \ensuremath{\rho} and measurements of temperature \ensuremath{\Conid{T}}, the factor of proportionality being a gas-specific constant \ensuremath{\Conid{R}}.
 We come back to the idea that equations like Newton's second principle represent relationships between physical quantities and we present a more consistent interpretation of such equations in \cref{subsection:covariance}.